HTTPayer/sub0-hackathon/packages/ts/README.md

 # Spuro Functions SDK

 Lightweight TypeScript SDK for the Spuro backend API.
-Provides simple, functional wrappers around backend endpoints with support for any fetch client.
+This package provides simple, functional wrappers around Arkiv-backed backend endpoints and example code that agents (including the **AI-Spuro** CLI in `../cli`) can use to persist/query state.

 ## Features